dubsoft/dubsoft-www/jekyll-site/_posts/2015-06-29-web-presence-management.md

 product, or service.
 Effectively managing your web presence is essential to your business's success.

-In 2015, you must have full control over your web presence.
-If you do not have the technical skills, time, or desire to manage your business's web presence, you _need_ a trusted partner.

 **What is your web presence?** A web presence is a collection of information that represents your brand and business.
 Years ago, web presence referred to only web site consisting of a homepage and a hierarchy of HTML pages.
 Now, your web presence